29pavithrabalaji2003/pavithrabalaji/README.md

 # pavithrabalaji
-printf("pavithrabalaji");
+printf("pavithrabalaji");\n
-I'm currently learning java python html...
+I'm currently learning java python html...\n
-How to reach me?..do contact on linkedin .
+How to reach me?..do contact on linkedin .\n